Update: July 8th, 2020, 9:45 p.m. CEDT

 The Antisemitism Aspect

 Fighting antisemitism is an increasingly important aspect, because this kind of hatred has been on the rise for years.
 Hatred towards Jews is hundreds of years old.
 The original Nazis “and their willing executioners” (Goldhagen) murdered 6 million Jews in Europe.
-In spite of — or because of — this most terrible crime in the history of humanity, neo-Nazis admire them.
+In spite of — or because of — this most terrible crime in human history, neo-Nazis admire them.

 Jew-hatred in today’s Germany has other sources too.
 Part of the left spreads Israel-related antisemitism.
 Islamists are yet another danger.
-Whenever antisemitic rallies take place, when antisemitic statements are being made or similar problems arise, when the extremist right-wing ‘AfD’ attempts to use Jews to whitewash itself again, the Central Council of Jews in Germany, mostly its President Josef Schuster, will comment, he will be interviewed and consulted.
+Whenever antisemitic rallies take place, when antisemitic statements are made or similar problems arise, when the extremist right-wing ‘AfD’ attempts to use Jews to engage in whitewashing, the Central Council of Jews in Germany, mostly its President Josef Schuster, will comment, he will be interviewed and consulted.

 Big Political Decisions